Human: Fall Flat: Sales

 As of February 2021, the game had sold more than 25 million copies; part of these sales included the popularity of the game in China over 2020 after being released there through XD Inc and 505 Games, in part due to the game's popularity during the COVID-19 pandemic.

-As of July 2021, Human: Fall Flat had sold more than 30 million copies.
+As of March 2023, Human: Fall Flat had sold more than 40 million copies.
+By January 2025, the game had sold more than 55 million copies.

 Accolades

+Sequel

+In June 2023, Human: Fall Flat 2 was announced to be in development; unlike its predecessor, it is being published by Devolver Digital.
+It is scheduled for release for Windows and Nintendo Switch 2.